ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/UseCase_ClubUML_DisplayDiagram.md

 The user has successfully logged in to the application.

 The user is assigned to at least one project.

+The user selects a project to which he or she is currently assigned, and may not select a project from which he or she has been removed.

 The project must contain at least one diagram.